96th Infantry Division (United States): Reserve headquarters from 1967

 Since 1974, 96th ARCOM units have trained with their regular Army counterparts throughout the United States, Europe, and Asia.
 Franklin McKean was appointed Commanding General in 1975, followed by Larry Morris in 1979.
 In 1984, the ARCOM was again reorganized, losing New Mexico and regaining North and South Dakota.
 Richard O. Christiansen was appointed as Commanding General.
 In 1985, the 96th ARCOM was geographically the largest Army Reserve Command in the United States.
 The ARCOM consisted of 94 units and 9,320 reservists, augmented by 243 full-time soldiers and 288 civilian employees.
 On 9 April 1989 Donald M. Bagley was appointed Commanding General.

 In 1991, 3rd Battalion, 87th Infantry Regiment, located in Colorado, was mobilized for security duties in Germany during the Gulf War.
 In 1993 MG Richard F. Reeder assumed command of the 96th ARCOM.
 In 1996, as part of the US Army Reserve Command restructuring, the 96th ARCOM became the 96th Regional Support Command.
 After the end of the Cold War, the command was finally redesignated the 96th Regional Readiness Command.
 Subordinate units of the 96th RRC have been deployed to Iraq, Afghanistan, and Djibouti in support of the Global War on Terror from 2001.
 Units have also been deployed to Bosnia and Herzegovina and Kosovo as part of peacekeeping operations in the Balkans.

 Effective 17 September 2008, the 96th Regional Readiness Command was reorganized and redesignated as the 96th Sustainment Brigade, with its headquarters located at Fort Douglas, Salt Lake City, Utah.
 The 96th Sustainment Brigade deployed for Operation Iraqi Freedom in 2009.
 The brigade returned to the United States in May 2010.

 In 2015, members of the headquarters element mobilized in support of Operation Inherent Resolve fighting Daesh in Iraq and Syria, providing support to Special Operations Command Central, and returned to the U.S. in April 2016.

+Organization

+The brigade is a subordinate unit of the 364th Expeditionary Sustainment Command.
+As of January 2026 the brigade consists of the following units: